-Instead of using the touch screen like in the Nintendo 3DS games, you use your joy-con controllers or Poké Ball Plus like a pointer.
+Instead of using the touch screen like in the Nintendo 3DS games, you use your Joy-Con controllers or Poké Ball Plus like a pointer.
 Press the A button (or ZR/R buttons) to stroke your furry friend or grab a berry.
-If you lose sight of the cursor or the cursor is somewhere awkward, press the Y button to centre it.
+If you lose sight of the cursor or the cursor is somewhere awkward, press the Y button to center it.

 If using the Poké Ball Plus, you can only reset the cursor by backing out with the B button and restarting Partner Play.
 Meanwhile, if playing in Handheld mode, ignore everything we said, as you can actually use the touch screen to do everything, just like in the previous games!
 Now wouldn’t that have been useful for catching Pokémon?

 When you want to access Partner Play by your own volition, open the main menu and select the giant “Play with Pikachu/Eevee” option along the top.
 If you have the Poké Ball Plus, you can also shake your controller when outside to get straight there.

 As you reach the end of Route 1, you’ll be stopped by the little kid standing near the exit.
 If you spoke to him earlier, he said he’d love to battle you once he found his Pokémon.
 Well, guess what, that time has now come!